code-ninjax/chineye-ai-/readme/README.md

-# Chineye AI - Full-Stack Chatbot Application
+# Chineye AI — Privacy‑minded AI Chat Companion

-A modern full-stack chatbot web application with JWT authentication, real-time messaging, and chat history.
+Chineye AI is a friendly, privacy‑minded AI chat app.
+It lets anyone sign up, log in securely, chat with an assistant, and revisit conversations later — all in a clean, responsive interface.
+The goal is simple: make helpful AI chat accessible and delightful, without compromising on clarity or user control.

 ## ⚡ Quick Start (5 minutes)